Mausoleum of Helena: History

+The mausoleum was built from 326 next to the basilica in a similar complex to that of Santa Constanza and after the death of Helena in 330, the tomb was assigned to her.

-After the death of Helena, Ad Duas Lauros was assigned to the Roman popes.
-The mausoleum was damaged by the use of its materials for other constructions.
+The mausoleum was later damaged by the use of its materials for other constructions.
 In the 8th century it became a defensive fortress.
 However, it continued to house Helena's tomb until the 11th century, when the sarcophagus was brought to the Lateran (currently it is in the Vatican Museum).

 Lanzoni and Duchesne place in this area the town known as Subaugusta, whose name referred to the Augusta Helena, and which for a while formed a small diocese, four of whose bishops took part in synods held at Rome between 465 and 502.
 The see is included in the Catholic Church's list of titular sees.

 Architecture

-The building is on the circular plan, and is constituted by two cylinders, the upper one being of smaller diameter (27.7 m, internal diameter 20.2 m).
+The building has a circular plan and is constituted by two cylinders, the upper one being of smaller diameter (27.7 m, internal diameter 20.2 m).
 The original height was 25.4 m, while today it has reduced to some 18 m.